 A block diagram is displayed when a Settings File is loaded with a personality of a device.
-The different areas of the block diagram are shown in Figure 4, along with detailed explanations of the labels in Table 1.
+There are differential areas in the block diagram, as shown in Figure 4, along with detailed explanations of the labels in Table 1.

-Figure 4.
-9FGV1004 Settings File Window Descriptions
+Table 1.
+9FGV1005 Settings File Window Label Descriptions